 Fully optimize your website performance.
-Learn more about the various page speed techniques below.
+Learn more about different page speed techniques below.

-Reduce the size of your web files by an average of 60-70% by enabling GZIP compression.
+Reduce the size of web files served from a server by an average of 50-70%.

-Optimize CSS delivery for faster page rendering by inlining, defer loading, compressing and learning what to do and what not to do.
+Optimize CSS delivery for faster page rendering by inlining, defer loading, compressing and learning what, and what not to do.

-Defer load low priority CSS scripts to render your web pages quicker by loading them after the important above-the-fold CSS has loaded.
+Defer load CSS scripts to render web pages quicker.

 Leverage browser caching to speed up your website.
-Learn about the other various methods to enable caching server side and client side.
+Learn about the methods that allow you to enable caching server side and client side.

-Instantly render your CSS by calling it from the HTML head.
-Avoid the use of render-blocking CSS scripts.
+Instantly render the critical CSS by calling it from the HTML head.
+Avoid render-blocking CSS files.

-Make fewer HTTP requests to minimize parallel downloads by reducing the amount of files your web pages load to a minimum.
+Make fewer HTTP requests to minimize parallel downloads by reducing the number of files a web page needs to render a page.

-Reduce the amount of image files your web pages load by combining or replacing them.
+Reduce the amount of image files a web page is loading by combining or replacing them.

-Set up the critical rendering path to optimize the initial above-the-fold view your visitors see when loading a web page.
+Optimize the critical rendering path to speed up the initial above-the-fold view visitors see when loading a web page.

-Lazy load images and instead only load them when the vistors is viewing them.
+Lazy load images by only loading them when the visitor is about to view them.
 This speeds up the loading of the above-the-fold content.

-Optimize your images by reducing their file size to a bare minimum to speed your website up.
+Optimize images by reducing their file size to a bare minimum without losing image quality.

-Optimize your WordPress website by using various plugins, tricks and methods.
+Optimize a WordPress website by using various plugins, tricks and methods.

 Detect and fix all broken links, images and other files to improve performance.
-Broken requests can slow your web pages down.
+Broken requests can slow your website down.

-Which type of hosting is best for speed but also low priced?
+Which type of hosting is best for performance?
 Shared, VPS, dedicated or another type?

-Learn how to speed up a Apache server by tweaking its settings and using free applications.
+Learn how to speed up an Apache server by tweaking its settings and using free applications.

-Avoid using CSS @import to load external CSS files to avoid slowing your web page down.
+Avoid using CSS @import to load external CSS files to avoid slowing a web page down.

-Load your scripts asynchronously to improve page load times.
+Load scripts asynchronously to improve page load times.

-Use a Content Delivery Network to provide your visitors with the fastest response & download times.
+Use a Content Delivery Network to achieve the fastest response and download times.

-Make sure you have keep-alive enabled to allow multiple browser connections without using multiple TCP connections.
+Make sure keep-alive is enabled to allow multiple browser connections without using multiple TCP connections.

 Avoid using unnecessary redirects, stop them from slowing your website down.

-Use one of the below tools to improve your website speed.
+Use one of the below tools to improve the performance of your website.

-Reduce the file size of PNG images while keeping quality.
+Reduce the file size of PNG images while keeping the image quality.

-Play with the quality and size of JPEG images to reduce file size.
+Adjust the quality and/or size of JPEG images to reduce their file size.

-Save multiple images to a single image to make fewer requests.
+Save multiple images to a single image, resulting in fewer HTTP requests.

-Check whether and how your website files are cached.
+Check if and how all the files loaded on your website are being properly cached.

-Test your web pages for broken links and requests.
+Test a web page for broken links and requests.

-How many HTTP requests do your web pages produce?
+How many HTTP requests does a web page make?

-Encode web files into a Base64 string to reduce HTTP requests.
+Encode web files to a Base64 string to reduce the number of HTTP requests.

-Remove line breaks from your scripts to reduce file size.
+Remove line breaks from scripts to reduce their size.